eye-division/jennyblyth/_gallery/gerry-judah.md

   a Nighthawk stealth aircraft.*

-  *Judah will be showing **Past and Forward : Drawings and Sculptures** with Jenny Blyth Fine Art at **Carey Blyth Gallery** 8 Woodstock Road OX2 6HT from **October 9 for six weeks.** Jenny Blyth Fine Art has been working with Judah since 2003 exhibiting his work in London (The Royal Institute of British Architects, Louise Blouin Foundation, London Art Fair (Special Projects), placing work in international collections (Saatchi Collection, David Roberts Collection and more) and securing commissions (Imperial War Museum of the North, Wolverhampton Art Gallery…) For exhibition details and images:
+  *Jenny Blyth Fine Art has been working with Judah since 2003 exhibiting his work in London (The Royal Institute of British Architects, Louise Blouin Foundation, London Art Fair (Special Projects), placing work in international collections (Saatchi Collection, David Roberts Collection and more) and securing commissions (Imperial War Museum of the North, Wolverhampton Art Gallery…) For exhibition details and images:
   [www.jennyblythfineart.co.uk](http://www.jennyblythfineart.co.uk) and
   [www.judah.co.uk](http://www.judah.co.uk)*

-  **Great War Sculptures** at St. Paul's 2014.
+  **Great War Sculptures** at St. Paul's Cathedral since 2014.

   Gerry Judah was commissioned to create two sculptures to commemorate the